Thanking God for Others

 "Plumb assured him, 'It sure did.
 If your chute hadn't worked, I wouldn't be here today.'"

-May we ever be mindful and thankful to all who have "folded our parachute,” as it were, and may we do the same for others.
+Let us be mindful and thankful to all who have "folded our parachute,” as it were, especially those who have share Jesus with us and, in doing so, invested in our spiritual journey.
+May we seek to do the same for others as well.

 Suggested prayer: "Dear God, thank you for all who have helped me be where I am today and especially for those who shared your love and message of eternal salvation with me.
 Help me to have a thankful heart and help others to find Jesus and know God—as others have helped me.
 Thank you for hearing and answering my prayer.
 Gratefully in Jesus’ name, amen.”